jamischarles/dotfiles/vimrc/notes-todo-info.md

    - why do all the same buffers keep opening?

+## Common use cases:
+Project wide find/replace: 1) Rg 2) select all results with tab and hit enter to send to quickfix 3) Run cfdo to run command on every result found in quickfix.
+`cfdo %s/import stubLogger from "..\/..\/..\/utils\/stubLogger"/import { stubLogger } from "..\/..\/..\/utils\/logging"/g | update`

+`:cn` opens next result in quickfix window

 How to see highlight for current char
 " If you don't know what the name of a particular hightlight is, you can use